Gatherings with music in Zambia: modern beer party

 Organising a kalindula Sandauni

-Gatherings in Zambia: modern beer party.
-Attendance at Sandauni lies between 70 and 150 people.
-People organise Sandauni more often in the beer season.
-During this period, a person could visit at least two Sandauni a week within a distance of ten kilometres.
-In the remaining period this averaged one or two every two weeks.
-This is true for 1985-86, less so for 1987.
-In that year the takeaway beer became in vogue.
-Some people found it unnecessarily laborious to organise Sandauni.
+Gatherings with music in Zambia: modern beer party.
+Attendance at a Sandauni typically ranges between 70 and 150 people.
+People tend to organise Sandauni more frequently during the beer season.
+During this period, an individual might attend at least two Sandauni a week within a ten-kilometre radius.
+In the remaining months, this averaged one or two every two weeks.
+This pattern held true for 1985-86, but less so for 1987.
+In that year, the takeaway beer became fashionable.
+Some people found organising a Sandauni unnecessarily laborious.
 Later, the number of Sandauni continued to decline as bars and tarvens opened in the area.

 Footnotes